TimeBoxed/timeboxed-backend/README.md

 ```

-To start, open two tabs in your terminal.
+To start, open two tabs in your terminal:

 In one tab, enter the following command: ```npm run dbon```, this starts your local database and will create a /db folder (you can delete this folder at any time and it will be recreated next time you run this command).
+When finished testing, enter the command ```npm run dboff``` to properly turn the database off.

 In the other tab, enter ```nodemon``` (note that you may need to install nodemon if you don't already have it installed globally: ```npm install -g nodemon```), this will start the server.

 You will also need to start the frontend for full functionality.
 See instructions here: https://github.com/TimeBoxed/timeboxed-frontend